kydubois/py4e/code3/pagerank/README.txt

 You can run sprank.py as many times as you like and it will simply refine the page rank the more times you run it.
-You can even run sprank.py a few times and then go spider a few more pages sith spider.py and then run sprank.py to converge the page ranks.
+You can even run sprank.py a few times and then go spider a few more pages with spider.py and then run sprank.py to converge the page ranks.

 If you want to restart the Page Rank calculations without re-spidering the